HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

     The output displays a **BUILD SUCCESSFUL** message.
 If not, check the /opt/HCL/wp\_profile/ConfigEngine/log/ConfigTrace.log for errors.

-14. If you are using PZN rules, import the PZN rules by using the Personalization Administration Portlet functions:
+14. If you are using PZN rules, import the PZN rules by using the Personalization Administration Portlet functions.

     1. Log in to the HCL Portal home page.
     2. Navigate to **Personalization > Business Rules > Extra Actions > Import**.